Bug Check 0xC0000221: STATUS_IMAGE_CHECKSUM_MISMATCH

 The STATUS_IMAGE_CHECKSUM_MISMATCH bug check has a value of 0xC0000221.
 This indicates that a driver or a system DLL has been corrupted.

-If you have experience with computers and want to try to recover from this error, follow the steps provided in the Microsoft article Resolving STOP (Blue Screen) Errors in Windows.
+For information about how to recover from this error, see Resolving STOP (Blue Screen) Errors in Windows.

 This bug check will display a descriptive text message.
 The name of the damaged file is displayed as part of the message.